JaydenDhaliwal/Whiteboard-Frontend/README.md

 - 📱 Responsive design
 - 🌈 Color picker and style options
 - 🔍 Zoom and pan functionality
+- 🤖 **AI-Powered OCR Analysis** - Extract text from your whiteboard and get intelligent feedback
+- 🧮 **Mathematical Analysis** - AI suggestions for math equations and calculations
+- 📊 **Smart Positioning** - AI suggestions positioned contextually on your whiteboard

 ## Getting Started